 Just having a high metabolism is not going to magically melt away the fat.
 The goal is to have a higher metabolism at a specific weight so that it becomes easier to lose and keep unwanted fat off, thereby reducing diabetes a metabolic disorder.

+Does Diabetes Affect Metabolism?
 I started out by saying this and I want to finish up by saying that there is a definite connection between diabetes and metabolism.
-And that’s why your metabolism is so important especially when you have diabetes!
-Let’s get that metabolism boosted and get the diabetes under control!
+And that’s why your metabolism is so important especially when you have diabetes.
+Let’s get that metabolism boosted and get that diabetes under control.

 To Help Control Your Blood Sugar